torvalds/linux/Documentation/filesystems/ext4/about.rst

 **NOTE**: This is a work in progress, based on notes that the author (djwong) made while picking apart a filesystem by hand.
-The data structure definitions should be current as of Linux 4.18 and e2fsprogs-1.44.
+The data structure definitions should be current as of GNU/Linux 4.18 and e2fsprogs-1.44.
 All comments and corrections are welcome, since there is undoubtedly plenty of lore that might not be reflected in freshly created demonstration filesystems.